 The minor pentatonic scale is highly popular due to its versatility and playability.
 A staple in blues music, this scale brings moodiness and tension that creates that familiar blues sound, particularly when played over major/dominant chords.

-In this lesson, we’re going to break down the minor pentatonic.
-We’ll take a look at how it’s built, each of the five positions, and how to go about practicing the scale.
+In this lesson, we’re going to break down the minor pentatonic positions.
+We’ll take a look at how it’s built, each of the five patterns, and how to go about practicing the scale.

 Building the Minor Pentatonic from the Natural Minor Scale